 In terms of output, services dominate the UK economy, with manufacturing a distant second.
 However, this is a typical profile for a developed economy – the more developed the economy the more that income is allocated towards purchasing services rather than manufactured goods.

 In terms of spending, UK households account for the majority of spending, export spending the next most important.
 Spending on capital goods by firms, and spending on public goods, merit goods, and transfers by government accounts for the rest.

 Gross Domestic Product (GDP) is the most important aggregate of national income for accounting purposes, and for economic analysis.
-In the UK, GDP is the gross value added of all UK industries over one year, using the 'output' method.
+In the UK, GDP is derived from the gross value added (GVA) of all the UK's individual producers, industries or sectors over one year, using the 'output' method.

 As the level of economic activity between households and firms increases, output is also likely to increase.
 However, under certain circumstances the price level may also be driven up.

 The nominal value of national income, or any other aggregate, is the value of national output at the prices existing in the year that national income is measured - that is, at current prices.
 In simple terms the ‘nominal’ value of national income can be found by multiplying the quantity of output by the retail (market) price of this output.

 If demand increases at an unsustainable rate, resources become increasingly scarce, and firms will raise prices.
 Similarly, wages are likely to rise as the labour market clears and unemployment falls.
 The more that workers are needed the higher the wage rate.
 This will act as an incentive for workers to enter this industry.
 The combined effect of higher wages and prices is that the nominal value of national output may be driven up, rather than its real value.

 To find the real value of changes in output under inflationary conditions, the effects of any general price increase (price inflation) must be taken into account.
 This is done by holding prices constant from a starting measure, called the base year.